 .

-.
+"The Horsepasture feeds the lake from the northeast corner, along with the Toxaway River.
 [The Toxaway] flows south from headwaters in Transylvania County, North Carolina into Lake Toxaway and over Toxaway Falls, after which it crosses into South Carolina and enters Lake Jocassee.

-"The Horsepasture River...rises in Jackson County, North Carolina and flows through the Jocassee Gorges area.
+."The Horsepasture River...rises in Jackson County, North Carolina and flows through the Jocassee Gorges area.

 .